openvinotoolkit/openvino.genai/src/README.md

 'it is made up of carbon atoms.
 The carbon atoms are arranged in a linear pattern, which gives the yellow color.
 The arrangement of carbon atoms in'
 ```

-A simples chat in python:
+A simple chat in Python:
 ```python
 import openvino_genai as ov_genai
 pipe = ov_genai.LLMPipeline(model_path)